ahwagner/vrs/schema/defs/vrs/ChromosomeLocation.rst

       - string
       - 1..1
       - The symbolic chromosome name.
 For humans, For humans, chromosome names MUST be one of 1..22, X, Y (case-sensitive)
-   *  - interval
+   *  - start
-      - :ref:`CytobandInterval`
+      - :ref:`HumanCytoband`
       - 1..1
-      - The chromosome region defined by a :ref:`CytobandInterval`
+      - The start cytoband region.
+MUST specify a region nearer the terminal end (telomere) of the chromosome p-arm than `end`.
+   *  - end
+      - :ref:`HumanCytoband`
+      - 1..1
+      - The end cytoband region.
+MUST specify a region nearer the terminal end (telomere) of the chromosome q-arm than `start`.